How to Integrate Document Scanning into a Quasar Electron Desktop App

 √ Pick an ESLint preset: » Prettier

-Install Dynamic Web TWAIN
+Step 2: Install the Dynamic Web TWAIN SDK

 1. Install Dynamic Web TWAIN from npm: